micahasmith/micahasmith.github.io/_posts/2014-09-01-reflecting-startup.md

 It's crazy.
 (I've already covered that.)
 What makes it worse though is the layers of bullshit that surround the startup industry.
 Reading about startups online is not unlike wading through a sewer, hoping to find some valuable items with the dream of eventually finding a golden latch out.

-I would like to spend some time touching on some of the things I've learned.
+I would like to spend some time touching on some of the things I've learned, more oriented towards engineering-types.
 It's gold for me...

 ### Don't Get Caught Up In "Cool"